aleshaleksey/fansys23/08-spell-list.md

 **Special**:
 - After 60 minutes the undead is not destroys, but persists, becoming hostile to its creator.
 - There is no limit to the number of undead a caster can control, however legions of dead seldom end well.
 - The type of undead being animated depends on the condition of the corpse(s).
 A corpse with flesh will become a zombie, a corpse without flesh will become a skeleton.
-A corpse with flesh but no bones becomes a crawling
+A corpse with flesh but no bones becomes a crawling thing.

 **Upcast**: For every MP dice added (4MP dice for global), the caster may either animate an extra corpse as a level I undead, assert control over an extra 4 undead, or increase the level of the created or controlled undead by I.